MariRosenwald/DroneForMarineScienceApp/README.txt

 Run the program:
 Commend: python main.py
 Note: you must have the video you want evaluated in the same folder as main.py and named "sharkvideo.mp4"

+Note: if issues pop up with python or pip command, try python3 & pip3